To minimize potential exposure to influenza (flu) & other viruses, precautions are in effect until further notice.

 Many health plans now cover genetic testing.
 Once it is determined that testing is appropriate and desired, we can work with you and the lab to gather information about coverage.
 We will also provide you with information on legislative protections in place to ensure that employers or insurance companies do not discriminate based on genetic test results.

-Genetic counseling is offered free of charge at the Hall-Perrine Cancer Center.
+Genetic counseling is offered at the Hall-Perrine Cancer Center as an office visit charge with a nurse practitioner.
 Most testing is covered by insurance, Medicare or Medicaid, if patients meet certain criteria.
 Those without insurance can access financial assistance programs to assist in covering the cost.
 Patients in our area also have access to the Especially for You® Fund, which helps provide financial assistance for breast care services including genetic testing.

 Genetic Services is located in the ReNew Center located on the first floor of the Hall-Perrine Cancer Center.